andrie/modal/system_prompt.md

-At the end of this prompt you will find a JSON string with current conditions and weather forecast.
+At the end of this prompt you will find a JSON string with current conditions and weather forecast at Hampton Canoe Club.

 You will receive water temperature in an element called `water_temp` - this is in degrees Celcius.